 Open Access Policy

 The Columbia Journal of History is an open access journal.
 Our published content is free to access without charge to user or institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking for permission from the publisher or the author.
 Authors retain their copyright and agree to license their articles with a Creative Commons “Attribution” License (CC-BY) unless otherwise noted on the article landing page.
 You can read more about Creative Commons licenses at creativecommons.org.

 CJH charges no author fees upon submission or acceptance.

-If you are a Columbia student interested in joining the Journal as an Editor, we invite you to submit an application.
+The Columbia Journal of History admits Archivists through its year-round Rolling Application.
+If you are a Columbia student interested in joining the Journal as an Editor, we invite you to return to this page on August 1st, 2019.

 Columbia Undergraduate History Council